About the Symposium:

 The overarching learning objective for the program is to educate and provide practical recommendations to nurses for optimal management and care of myeloma patients.

-- Identify newly approved therapies and common combination regimens in multiple myeloma
+- Identify common treatment regimens in newly diagnosed and relapsed multiple myeloma

-- Discuss survivorship care plans and practical tools for long-term management and care of multiple myeloma patients
+- Discuss survivorship care plans and practical tools for long-term management and care of MM patients

 - Practical tools and best practice tips are interwoven with the patient case stories

-This activity has been designed to meet the educational needs of oncology nurses in either community or academic settings that are involved in the care of patients with multiple myeloma.
+This activity has been designed to meet the educational needs of oncology nurses that are involved in the care of patients with multiple myeloma in either community or academic settings.

 Disclosure of Conflicts of Interest: